What Do You Get Flying Alaska Airlines Basic Economy?

 Like it or not, basic economy fares are here to stay.
-Fortunately, Alaska Airlines basic economy isn't as painful as what you'll find on many other carriers.
+And while Alaska Airlines basic economy wasn't as painful as what you'd find on many other carriers, that has begun to change.

-Long after Delta became the first major airline to sell these no-frills fares way back in 2013, Alaska Airline was among the last to adopt them.
-It's the airlines' way of trying to compete with budget carriers like Spirit, Frontier, and Sun Country by unbundling for fares, charging separately for bags, seat selection, and ruling out fare changes or cancellations.
+Long after Delta became the first major airline to sell these no-frills fares a decade ago, Alaska Airline was among the last to adopt them.
+It's the airlines' way of trying to compete with budget carriers like Spirit, Frontier, and Sun Country by unbundling fares, charging separately for bags, seat selection, and ruling out fare changes or cancellations.

 What You Get with Alaska Airlines Basic Economy